-Salesforce Dot Com is not a cloud Utility, it is a services Amenity
+Salesforce Dot Com is not a cloud Utility, it is a customer Amenity

--- The evolution of IT solutions towards increasing Customer Amenity
+-- The evolution of IT solutions towards increasing Amenity

 Over 50% of IBM's revenue comes from services, not from products.
 In fact, the figure may be higher since sales of tangible goods such as systems, servers and software can easily obscure the associated support.